mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/file_menu.rst

         Save as a new version of the same file with a number attached.
 Shortcut: :kbd:`Ctrl + Alt + S`

     Save Incremental Backup
-        Copies and renames the last saved version of your file to a back-up file and saves your document under the original name.
+        Copies and renames the last saved version of your file to a backup file and saves your document under the original name.
 Shortcut: :kbd:`F4`

     Create Template from Image...
         The ``\*.kra`` file will be saved into the template folder for future use.
 All your layers and guides will be saved along!